aws-observability/terraform-aws-observability-accelerator/docs/index.md

 ## Motivation

-To gain deep visibility into your workloads and environments, AWS proposes a set of secure, scalabale, highly available, production-grade managed open source services such as Amazon Managed Service for Prometheus, Amazon Managed Grafana and Amazon OpenSearch.
+To gain deep visibility into your workloads and environments, AWS proposes a set of secure, scalable, highly available, production-grade managed open source services such as Amazon Managed Service for Prometheus, Amazon Managed Grafana and Amazon OpenSearch.